cygarniczka/Fighters-Guild-Questline-Overhaul/README.md

 -almost all Fighters Guild quests now have extra content -possibility to side with Sjoring Hard-Heart without turning it into eagerly overenthusiastic venture -new alternative ways of completing or failing the Fighters Guild quests while original way of completing quest remains unchanged
--warn, jail, persuade, chase away, enslave/sell, stage accidental deaths of ( bounty ) targets -settle debt quests by killing creditors or debitors, pay debt yourself or forbid creditor from collecting the debt if you're in position of power ( player has House Grandmaster title )
+﻿-warn, jail, persuade, chase away, enslave/sell, stage accidental deaths of ( bounty ) targets -settle debt quests by killing creditors or debitors, pay debt yourself or forbid creditor from collecting the debt if you're in position of power ( player has House Grandmaster title )
 -how you finish the quests will sometimes have consequences down the road e.g. knowing who is Hrundi's lover can impact Rels Tenim bounty quest.
 -Tamriel Rebuilt content.
 Be careful who you double cross.
 Tamriel Rebuilt is not required for mod to function properly.